 Mirrored Queues - Blocking synchronization one monolithic queue

-With mirrored queues you have a master mirror and publishers and consumers both read and write from the master.
+With mirrored queues you have a leader mirror and publishers and consumers both read and write from the leader.
 And all the messages and the acknowledgments etc are replicated to the mirror.
 When we then lose a mirror and we have configured it to have exactly two replicas RabbitMQ will say: “Great!
 I’ll create another mirror on node 1.
 But it’s empty.”

 Now, at this point, let’s just say we have a million or ten million messages – if we have a large queues, it is problematic.
 As an administrator you face the dilemma.
 Do I risk having no redundancy now, given that I’ve already lost a node, or do i synchronize?
 And if I synchronize my queue is going to be unavailable.
 How long it’s going to be unavailable depends on the load of the network and how much data there is.

 In this situation you might hope for the best and pass.
 Basically just wait for the natural synchronization, as messages are consumed and added for the natural synchronization to take place.